-Planning permission has now been approved and construction of the station began following a ground-breaking ceremony which took place on Thursday 23 May 2019, to meet the target of opening the station in spring 2020.
+Planning permission has been approved and construction of the station began following a ground-breaking ceremony which took place on Thursday 23 May 2019, to meet the target of opening the station in spring/summer 2020.

-Work around the development has already started with the roads, footpaths and cycle links being improved.
-The construction of the station will begin with the development of car park area, from which all other works will be carried out.
-Following this Network Rail will take over to construct the new platforms and infrastructure for the new station which are due to be completed by winter/spring 2020.
+Work around the development has started with the roads, footpaths and cycle links being improved.
+The construction of the station has begun with the development of car park area which is due to be completed in summer/autumn 2019.
+Following this, Network Rail will take over to construct the new platforms and infrastructure for the new station which are due to be completed by winter/spring 2020.

 A number of places were considered within East Durham, but Horden has been chosen for the following reasons:

 It's central on the existing rail line, between stations at Hartlepool and Seaham.

 It's near the main residential centre of Peterlee, and would serve Horden, Peterlee, Shotton Colliery, Easington Colliery, Easington Village and Blackhall Colliery.